qtc-de/beanshooter/README.md

 ```

 The huge advantage compared to the regular `tonka deploy` action is that deployment via the *StandardMBean*
 does not require an outbound network connection.
-If a direct deployment via *StandardMBean* does not work,
+If a direct deployment via `standard ... tonka` does not work,
 you may be able to upload the *TonkaBean* Jar file and load it via *MLet* and the `file://` protocol:

 ```console